 Steam

-- Allow it to cool completely.
-You can store it in the fridge for up to one week or in the freezer for up to a month.
+- Store in the fridge for up to 1 week, or freeze for up to 1 month.

-What to serve with Chả Lụa
+What to Serve with Chả Lụa

 FAQs